Shazam213/automated-preferential-looking/README.md

  ![Stimuli](./resources/stimuli.png)
  3. Upon finishing the experiment, you'll see the psychometric function.
 ![Psychometric fucntion](./resources/psychometric_funct.png)
+ 4. Here's a look at the eye tracking model (iCatcher+) in operation.
+Because the model was trained for infants and young children, its accuracy suffers when tested on adults:
+<video src="resources/icatcher_demo.mp4" controls title="Title"></video>
 -----------------------------------------------------
 <!-- FUTURE -->
 <h2 id="future"> Future Goals </h2>